stephanschwab/Optimism-Oath/README.md

 # 🔴 Optimism Oath — The Public Goods Pledge
-📌 This project is part of the BuildForGood ecosystem — a multi-project public goods initiative for Optimism.
+📌 **This project is part of the BuildForGood ecosystem — a multi-project public goods initiative for Optimism**.

 An onchain pledge for Optimism builders.